Shayy841/SalaahSite/README.md

 # Salaah Community Official Website
-Salaah is a mini linkedIn platform built solely for the students of Abes Engineering College, which helps students of every year to connect with their alumni.
-Also, we provide all the required information about placements at a single place.
-We are working in improving the quality of skilled students.
+Salaah is a mini-LinkedIn site created just for Abes Engineering College students to let them connect with their alumni.
+In addition, we give all necessary placement information in one location.

 ## Version
 The App is currently on version 0.0.1, any person who wants to contribute in this project can make a PR.